 I would particularly like to thank my advisers Adam Guren, Stephen Terry, and Bob King for their support and guidance.
-Part of the research in this paper was carried out while I was visiting the DG-Research of the European Central Bank as part of the Summer Research Graduate Programme, and I gratefully acknowledge their hospitality and financial support.
-Clodomiro Ferreira, Daniel Greenwald, Peter Karadi, Fabio Schiantarelli (discussant), and Jirka Slacalek provided thoughtful discussions and comments.
-I also would like to thank seminar participants at Boston University, the ECB, and the BU-BC Green Line Macro Meeting for helpful suggestions.
+Part of the research in this paper was carried out while I was visiting the DG-Research of the European Central Bank, and I gratefully acknowledge their hospitality.
+Clodomiro Ferreira, Daniel Greenwald (discussant), Ivan Jaccard, Peter Karadi, Philip Lane, Stefano Neri, Fabio Schiantarelli (discussant), Jirka Slacalek, and Isabel Schnabel provided thoughtful discussions and comments.
+I also would like to thank seminar participants at Boston University, Collegio Carlo Alberto, Universidad Carlos III de Madrid, IE University, Federal Reserve Board, European Central Bank, Central Bank of Italy, Central Bank of Denmark, Central Bank of the Netherlands, Central Bank of Lithuania, 2022 Theories and Methods in Macroeconomics, Philadelphia FED Mortgage Market Research Conference, and 2022 ECB Sintra Forum for helpful suggestions.
 This paper uses data from the Eurosystem Household Finance and Consumption Survey.
+The views expressed are those of the author and do not necessarily represent the views of the Bank of Italy and the Eurosystem.

-[†]Contact: Stefano Pica, Boston University Economics Department, 270 Bay State Road, Boston MA.
+[†]Contact: Stefano Pica, Bank of Italy.
 E-mail: stpica@bu.edu.
 Web: stefanopica.com